Created: 10/30/2013 6:05 PM

-The company’s revenue per available room _ or REVPAR _ was $97.48, up 4.6 percent from the prior year.
-That key figure increased thanks to slightly higher occupancies and a 3.8 percent gain in the rates charged to guests.
+The company’s revenue per available room _ or REVPAR _ was $104.77, up 4.8 percent from the prior year.
+Analysts had predicted it would be $104.

 The figure is an important gauge for the industry because it measures occupancy and rates.